elisabethirgens/booster2024-git-workshop/playground.md

 <h1>this is a playground</h1>

-the entire repo is a playground
+the entire repo is NOT a playground

 really! go forth, change things and make a mess!